synw/django-jsonmirror/README.md

 #### Soft delete

-When imutability is turned of the `soft delete` option, enabled by default, will mark documents as deleted
+When imutability is turned of the `soft delete` option, enabled by default, will mark documents as deleted.
+Set it to `False` to delete the documents in the database

 ## Backends